mumoshu/terraform-provider-eksctl/README.md

 provider "eksctl" {}
 ```

-You use `eksctl_clsuter` resource to CRUD your cluster from Terraform.
+You use `eksctl_cluster` resource to CRUD your cluster from Terraform.

 It's almost like writing and embedding eksctl "cluster.yaml" into `spec` attribuet of the Terraform resource definition block, except that some attributes like cluster `name` and `region` has dedicated HCL attributes: